creztfallen/aaaaa/README.md

 automatic compilation.
 ## How to use it?
 I am not developing any kind of frontend application for this, so the usage can be bent into your custom necessities.
-Basically, it's an API with user registration and authentication and a Dockerfile with a basic server-based compiling workflow.
+Basically, it's an API with user registration and authentication, an endpoint to receive any files and trigger the compilation and a Dockerfile with a basic server-based compiling workflow.